BGC Group: Oklahoma Tornado relief

 On May 20, 2013, a tornado struck Moore, Oklahoma, killing 24 people and injuring hundreds more.
 Two days later, Howard Lutnick appeared on the Piers Morgan Live TV show and pledged to donate $2 million to families affected by the tornado.
-The donation was given out in the form of $1,000 debit cards given out to area families.
+The donation was given out in the form of $1,000 debit cards distributed to area families.

 Sponsorship

 In 2012 the company became the title sponsor of the Masters snooker tournament.